matchbook-ts/matchbook-ts/README.md

 **ask questions!**

-If you have any questions, find any gaps in the docs, or just want to shoot the shirt, [open an issue][new_issue] of type `question`, and we'll do our best to answer!
+If you have any questions, any feedback, or just want to shoot the shirt, [open an issue][new_issue] of type `question`, and we'll do our best to answer quickly!

 ## pattern matching explained
-Pattern matching is a  modern language feature that acts like a `switch` / `case` statement on steroids 💊💪.
+Pattern matching is a  modern language feature that is similar to a `switch` / `case` statement.

-You might consider using pattern matching if you need to switch on Types or states frequently, and want to handle the different cases in a **concise** and **expressive** way.
+With pattern matching, you can switch on the _type_ of the incoming value, meaning you can reduce a lot of extra-verbose if-else branches just by replacing them with pattern matching statements.

-This project takes heavy inspiration from
+You might consider using pattern matching if you find you're switching on types or states frequently, and want to handle the different cases in a concise and expressive way.

-[Rust's pattern matching idiom][rust_match].
+This project takes heavy inspiration from [Rust's pattern matching idiom][rust_match].

 ## matchbook at a glance
 want to know more? [read the docs][api_docs]!